markgw/pimlico/docs/guides/setup.rst

     read input docs -> group into batches -> tokenize -> POS tag

-Before we can run it, there's one thing missing: three of these modules have their own dependencies, so we need to get hold of the libraries they use.
-The input reader uses the Beautiful Soup python library and the tokenization and POS tagging modules use OpenNLP.
+It's now ready to load and inspect using Pimlico's command-line interface.

+Before we can run it, there's one thing missing: the OpenNLP tokenizer module needs access to the OpenNLP tool.
+We'll see below how Pimlico sorts that out for you.

 Checking everything's dandy
 ---------------------------